A Very Quick History - First part

 Piedmontese people and Franks had a common Celthic root, and in better times, commercial contacts were frequent between the two populations.
 Quite easily there is an excange of linguistic, cultural and ethnic elements.
 The official language is still the Latin, adopted also by Franks, since latin culture is recognized as superior, but more and more people do not understand it any more.
 At the same time Latin itself is having deep modifications.
 Local languages are starting to grow and spread.

-Charlemagne at first assumes the title of "King of Franks and Longobards" and then, due to his expansion in Europe (in particular Germany, France and Italy) in the year 800 founds the Holy Roman Empire, and is crowned Emperor by the POpe.
-We will see later implications of that and the organization of the Empire.
-We have to note that Franks are not more civilized than Longobards, on the contrary their level of illiteracy id higher that the one of Longobards, they don't have written laws and they have absorbed less the roman civilization.
+Charlemagne at first assumes the title of "King of Franks and Longobards" and then, due to his expansion in Europe (in particular Germany, France and Italy) in the year 800 founds the Holy Roman Empire, and is crowned Emperor by the Pope.
+We will see later implications of that, and the organization of the Empire.
+We have to note that Franks are not more civilized than Longobards, on the contrary their level of illiteracy is higher that the one of Longobards, they don't have written laws and they have absorbed less the roman civilization.

 |Spirituality and culture in Piedmont - The Novalesa Abbey|